wesleycamargo/azure-docs.pt-br/articles/azure-monitor/platform/agent-linux-troubleshoot.md

 Você pode continuar reonboard depois de usar a opção `--purge`

-## <a name="log-analytics-agent-extension-in-the-azure-portal-is-marked-with-a-failed-state-provisioning-failed"></a>A extensão do agente do Log Analytics no portal do Azure é marcada com um estado de falha: Falha no provisionamento
+## <a name="log-analytics-agent-extension-in-the-azure-portal-is-marked-with-a-failed-state-provisioning-failed"></a>A extensão do agente do Log Analytics no portal do Azure é marcada com um estado de falha: O provisionamento falhou

 ### <a name="probable-causes"></a>Causas prováveis
 * O agente do Log Analytics foi removido do sistema operacional